- Lie supine on bench or mat. Place hands under lower buttock

 it may be necessary to completely flex hips before waist flexion

-is possible which is not practical with this movement since it
+is possible, which is not practical with this movement since

 - To make movement slightly easier, perform exercise on floor

 and allow alternating heels to make contact with floor each repetition.

 Unlike other lying hip flexor exercises executed through full

 range, performing Scissor Kick on a steep incline actually makes